iconsumeplutonium/solar-system-generator/README.md

 * 6: Gas Giant
 * 7: Ice Giant

-After this, it generates the planet's size (which is then used to determine its texture), followed by the number of moons and the amount to which the planet is tilted.
+The planet type is used to generate the planet's size (which is then used to determine its texture).
+The planet type is also used to determine whether the planet has rings or not and the number of moons it has.
+Finally, it determines the degree to which the planet is tilted.

 A third instance of the pseudorandom number generator is created and seeded and used to generate the names of each planet and star.
 The algorithm for this is the one I used in my [Word Inventor repository](https://github.com/iconsumeplutonium/word-inventor)

 A fourth instance of the pseudorandom number generator is created and seeded, and used to generate the description on each planet's info menu.
 This can be found in `Assets/Scripts/Sentences.cs` and `Assets/Scripts/ParagraphTextWriter.cs`

-The arbitrary Unity transform units used in the generation of the solar system are converted to miles (for size and distance) and Kelvin (for temperature) when the information for each celestial body is displayed on screen.
+Planet ring script and texture by [boardtobits](https://github.com/boardtobits/planet-ring-mesh).